 MINI John Cooper Works Rally 2016

 After very exciting and successful years with the MINI ALL4 Racing, the X-raid team presented the MINI John Cooper Works Rally!
 Based on the, 2016 launched, new MINI Countryman, the race vehicle was changed in numerous areas, with the headlights and the silhouette being adapted from the production car.
 Compared to its predecessor, the team’s new challenger had been enhanced in several areas: further developments made for a lowered centre of gravity, improvements of several performance features and improved drivability.
 The tubular steel frame was a new design and allowed for stowing a third spare wheel in the lower section of the car.
-With this move, the designers of the vehicle created the necessary room in the rear for placing the cooling system at a lower point.
+With this move, the designers of the vehicle created the necessary room in the rear to place the cooling system at a lower point.
 At the same time, the new MINI John Cooper Works Rally also represented a step forward when it came to the aerodynamics.
 To achieve this goal, the desert racer spent numerous hours in the BMW Group’s wind tunnel.

 2017 the FIA altered the technical regulations for all-wheel drive cars: inter alia, the spring travel was extended and the minimum weight reduced.
 The engineers attended to every section of the MINI and succeeded in lowering the weight to the allowed minimum.